dspshiva/Automated-Colorization-of-Grayscale-Image/README.md

 - Image preprocessing and postprocessing using OpenCV for optimal results.
 - Ability to process large datasets for training and real-time colorization.

+## Live Demo

+You can **test the live demo** of the colorization system hosted on [AWS EC2](http://51.20.253.214:5000/) by uploading grayscale images for real-time colorization.

 ## Screenshots

 ### Colorization Enabled